This Guide Memo outlines Stanford University's compensation policies.

 "Call-back" time occurs when a non-exempt employee responds to an emergency call and returns to work outside their normal working hours without advance notice.
 The minimum compensation for "call-back" time is two hours pay.
-Compensation for "call-back" time includes the actual time spent traveling to and from the "call-back" duty.
+Compensation for "call-back" time includes all hours worked, including the actual time spent traveling to and from the "call-back" duty.

 b.
 Standby and Beeper Pay

 Employees away from work may be required to remain accessible for consultation or to return to work.
 Non-exempt employees assigned such duties are eligible to receive partial salary for the duration of the assignment depending on the extent to which that assignment restricts their personal activities.

 (1) Beeper Pay

-If that restriction is to carry an electronic "beeper" (or similar device) and remain within range of the device, and be within 15 minutes travel time to a telephone from which to return a beeper page, the partial salary is 5% of the employee's base pay for hours assigned to beeper duty, but not at work (called "beeper pay").
-See Guide Memo 2.2.1: Definitions.
-However, should an affected employee fail to respond to the page, they will forfeit reimbursement of the beeper pay provision.
+If that restriction is limited to carrying a "beeper," cell phone or similar device, and remain within range of the device, and be required to return any beeper page or call within 20 minutes, the partial salary is 5% of the employee's base pay for hours assigned to beeper duty, but not at work (called "beeper pay").
+Any time spent by the employee answering pages or calls or returning to work is compensable at the employee’s base rate of pay or overtime regular rate, as applicable.

 (2) Standby Pay

-If the restriction is narrower than discussed in (1) above, and the assignment requires the employee to remain at a specific telephone within a specific distance from work to permit being called instantly to return to work, the partial salary is 50% of the employee's base pay (which must be at least the minimum wage) for hours assigned to standby duty, but not at work (called "standby pay").
-See Guide Memo 2.2.1: Definitions.
+If the restriction is narrower than discussed in (1) above, and the assignment requires the employee to be prepared to return instantly to return to work, the partial salary is 50% of the employee's base pay (which must be at least the minimum wage) for hours assigned to standby duty, but not at work (called "standby pay").

 c.
 Shift Pay

 Additional temporary compensation may be appropriate when an employee temporarily fills a position at a higher classification for two or more consecutive months, but typically no longer than six months, subject to additional considerations.
 The employee retains their classification and exempt or non-exempt status during the temporary assignment.
-In addition, non-exempt employees remain non-exempt during the temporary assignment and receive overtime premiums for hours worked in excess of the overtime threshold.
+In addition, non-exempt employees may be entitled to overtime compensation consistent with the sections in this Guide Memo.
 For questions or further information or assistance in determining the appropriate temporary compensation amount, contact University Human Resources, Staff Compensation.